Robert-Doyle/image_art_modules/README.md

-# image_to_ascii
+# Image Art Modules

+Contains scripts to deal with images and various art related methods

+Includes:
 python script to make an ascii or grey-scale representation of an image.

-Quite rough and WIP Made on a whim
+python script to find the n-most common colours in an images palette